AztecProtocol/engineering-designs/in-progress/8131-forced-inclusion.md

 **No side effects**:
 While there have previously been ideas to include the `tx_hash` (first nullifier) in the case that these checks fail, I don't think that these are fully compatible with forced inclusion.
 Consider the fact, that the `tx_hash` is emitted as the nullifier equal to the hash of the `tx_request` from `address(0)`.
-If I can create a `tx_request` such that the nullifier emitted from `address(0)` collides with any of the nullifiers that are not `tx_hash`es requiring it to be inserted would require two of the same nullifiers to be included in the nullifier tree.
+If I can create a `tx_request` such that the nullifier emitted from `address(0)` collides with any existing nullifiers that are not `tx_hash`es, requiring it to be inserted would require two of the same nullifiers to be included in the nullifier tree.
 For a normal transaction, the transaction could not be included, and I would need to create a new one.
-But with a forced transaction, it might be impossible for me to include the transactions while I at the same time is forced to do it.
+But with a forced transaction, it might be impossible for me to include the transaction due to the circuits, but at the same time I am forced to include it by the rollup contract; this would halt the chain.

+As a result, if any transaction fails, it will only appear in the `txs_hash` merkle tree root of the block header.

 **Why not only do this for forced transactions?**
 Look back at the introduction where we talked about this.